The Hunter vs. Farmer Sales Model: Which is Best for Your Sales Team?

 - Seeing a customer succeed using the workflows and processes they helped build together in the product

-How the Hunter vs. Farmer model works
+How the Hunter vs. Farmer Sales Model Works

 When you run a synchronized hunter-farmer sales model, you’ll see significant growth with new customers while retaining the ones you’ve already closed.